wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 * PHP 5.3+
 * WooCommerce 1.6/2.0.x (plugin has been tested up to WooCommerce 2.0.20)

-## Notes
-The plugin is provided free of charge, and it's not covered by free support.

 ## Current limitations
 * Plugin does not support pre-authorisation or subscriptions.

+## Notes
+* The plugin is provided free of charge, and it's not covered by free spport.

 == Installation ==